Frequently Asked Questions

 What is your style?

 We consider our style to be documentary coverage.
 We always cringe when we it’s called “reality tv” because typically reality tv footage is very shaky and ours is not.
 But it is like reality tv in the sense that we see our job as following you along and filming what happens.
 We aren’t posing you, dipping you, twirling you and asking you to do a lot of unnatural things for our cameras.
 We like it best when you and your guests don’t even realize that we are there.
-This style is opposed to a cinematic style which is popular among wedding videographers.
+This style is opposed to a cinematic style which is popular among some wedding videographers.
 Don’t get us wrong, we think the cinematic style is very beautiful and there are videographers out there that do jaw-dropping work, but it comes at a cost.
 With a cinematic style, a lot of time and attention is given to each artistic shot and that comes at the expense of complete event coverage.
 The clients that work with us prefer that we focus on not missing a minute of their entire day instead of focusing so much on a few beautiful shots.

 How do you handle deposits/final payments?

 Many brides are surprised to find that videography is something that can fit within their budget.
-Not only are our prices very reasonable for what we offer (unlimited hours, two camera operators, 4 HD cameras), but unlike many wedding vendors, we work with you on your deposit schedule and final payment.
+Not only are our prices very reasonable for what we offer (two camera operators, 4 HD cameras), but unlike many wedding vendors, we work with you on your deposit schedule and final payment.
 We only require half of the package price to shoot the wedding – usually broke up into two 25% payments.
 The final payment is not due until after the wedding when we have the video finished – usually anywhere from a month to three months.
 We are confident in our work and we trust our clients, so we don’t feel a need to force our clients to pay everything up front before we even show up to the wedding.
 For us, preserving memories is our main goal and money comes secondary.
 So if you really like our work and want to work with us, accommodations can always be made.

 Why do you charge sales tax?

 We’d love it if we didn’t have to charge our customers sales tax.
 However, the State of California wouldn’t love us if we did that.
-Even though we are providing a service, since the culmination of our service results in a tangible product (the Blu-ray or DVD disc) then it is something that is taxable by law.
+Even though we are providing a service, since the culmination of our service results in a tangible product (the Blu-ray disc) then it is something that is taxable by law.
 Other vendors may tell you that they don’t charge sales tax, but you should be wary of someone willing to break the law in order to obtain your business.
 It’s always best to select licensed, insured and law-abiding vendors.

 What is the difference between the full length video and the highlight video and how long are they typically?